The Boogie Nights soundtrack features funky hits, soul singles, and provocative numbers.

 Best of My Love – The Emotions

 As the first few scenes of Boogie Nights plays out on screen, fans are introduced to the main characters while ‘Best of My Love’ can be heard in the background.
 The opening scenes are centered around a ’70s-style disco club where adult film industry mogul Jack Horner catches the attention of busboy Eddie Adams.

 Written by pianist and composer Bill Ador, ‘Jungle Fever’ ended up being the Chakachas’ most famous hit.
 Though many European radio stations banned it due to its overly-sexualized sound design, US markets put it on rotation.
 The tune plays when adult film director Jack Horner picks up his protege Eddie Adams from a nightclub.

 One of the main characters in the movie, simply known as “Rollergirl,” is played by actress Heather Graham.
 Throughout the story, a casual relationship develops between her and the main character, busboy-turned-adult-film-sensation Eddie Adams.
 As they lay in bed together at their boss Jack’s apartment, Melanie’s tune ‘Brand New Key’ is featured.

 Spill the Wine – Eric Burdon and War

 Musician Eric Burdon would only stay with the band War for about two years.
 But during that time, the group released one of their most notorious singles, ‘Spill the Wine.’
-The title is a slang term used for illicit activities and plays during a scene in Boogie Nights featuring a work-and-play meeting between characters while relaxing poolside.
+The title is a slang term used for illicit activities and plays during a scene featuring a work-and-play meeting between characters while relaxing poolside.

 Related: Check out our list of alcohol songs.